Proposal Win Rate Calculator

 To calculate your win rate, divide the number of RFPs you win by the number of RFPs you submit.
 Simply use this win rate calculator. ⬇️

-Your RFP win rate is the percentage of proposals that result in a winning deal.
-For example, if you submit 162 RFP responses yearly and successfully win 71, your win rate would be 44%.
+Your RFP win rate (also known as your bid-to-win ratio) is the percentage of proposals that result in a winning deal.
+For example, if your proposal managers submit 162 RFP responses yearly and successfully win 71, your win rate would be 44%.

 To get more granular, you can also calculate your win rate for new business opportunities or contract renewals by swapping the number of RFPs won and submitted for each.

 Remember: Your win rate will be significantly higher when you are the incumbent and lower in reverse.
 As the saying goes, “It’s easier to retain customers than find new ones.”